alaingilbert/Turntable-API/README.md

 ### getStickerPlacements ( userid:string, callback:fn )

-Get the informations about a user stickers.
+Get the information about a user stickers.

 #### Example